stummjr/doc.scrapinghub.com/scrapy-cloud.rst

 Plans & Pricing
 ===============

-Scrapy cloud has four types of plans available:
+Scrapy Cloud has four types of plans available:

 * The *Free* plan is completely free and allows you to add a single project.
 * The *Shared* plan offers unlimited projects and allows you to run several crawls concurrently.